 These schools were established on the basis of “Self-help education”.
 In these schools, teachers, mainly girl students are given scholarship

-to continue their own secondary or higher level studies and in lieu of the scholarship provide teaching the course of pre-primary education to
+to continue their own secondary or higher level studies and in lieu of the scholarships they provide teaching pre-primary education to

-a batch 20-30 children of 4-5 years age.
-The teachers prepare them for admission in Class 1 of the Primary Schools.
+batches of 20 to 30 children of 4-5 years age.
+The teachers prepare them for admission in Class 1 of the Primary Schools within the vicinity.

 The project gives scholarships to student who studies in the Secondary, Higher Secondary and Graduation level of education.
-The purpose of the
+The sponsored students

-The CDC had established the first Computer Class in Geneva Camp in the year 2007, when some well wishers of the community donated 5 second hand
+The CDC had established a Computer Class in Geneva Camp in the year 2007, when some well wishers of the community donated 5 second hand computers.

-computers.
-The Computer Class started under ‘self-help skill development program’.
+The computer class started under 'self-helf skill development program'.
 Three sponsored student-instructors from the community

 conducted training courses.
 Being impressed with the policy and programs of Al-Falah Bangladesh, D.Net an NGO donated a total of 8 (eight) CPU